 You want to begin organizing your financial life while you’re still working to ensure your retirement dreams become a reality.
 Take inventory of all of your financial assets, including any mortgages and debts.
 A key component of this is understanding what group benefits you may have with current and prior employers, including any pension plans, deferred compensation plans, stock options, and health benefits.
 Next, review current and future income sources, including any wages, pensions, social security, real estate income, royalties, etc.

-The age at which people will choose retire differs, based on multiple factors.
 From a financial perspective, the amount of assets you have is important – but that is relative to the amount of money you spend.
 Very simply, the person who spends $100,000 per year needs ½ as much in assets and income in retirement as the person who spends $200,000 per year.
 This seems intuitive; but this fact is frequently lost in much of the financial literature, and throughout the media, regarding retirement planning.

 A hurdle many people face when planning for retirement entails putting together a budget to determine current and future spending.
 To make budgeting simple and easy, take an average of your credit card balances and checkbook expenses for six months.
 Multiply this number by 2 to determine your annual expenses.
 It’s that simple.